heig-vd-dai-course/heig-vd-dai-course/12.01-http-and-curl/01-course-material/README.md

 of [Jetty](https://eclipse.dev/jetty/).

-Even though you will have a good understanding of HTTP at the end of this chapter, **this is not a web course**.
+Even though you will have a good understanding of HTTP at the end of this course, **this is not a web teaching unit**.

 The web is a complex ecosystem with many different technologies.
 HTTP is only one of them.
-You will see other technologies in future courses.
+You will see other technologies in future teaching units.

 Javalin is the perfect tool to learn and experiment with HTTP.
-However, it is not a production-ready library.
+However, it is not meant to be used in a production environnement.
 It is only meant to be used for learning purposes and for prototyping.

 If you want to develop a network application using HTTP that you want to use in production, you will have to use a third-party library such as [Quarkus](https://quarkus.io/) or
 [Spring Boot](https://spring.io/projects/spring-boot).

-As these libraries are out of the scope of this course (and mostly because you will see them in details in future courses), we will not use them.
+As these frameworks are out of the scope of this course (and mostly because you will see them in details in future teaching units), we will not use them.

 ## Prepare and setup your environment